mejk/computer-stuff/ubuntu/fast-software-installation.md

 ## Install VMD

-Download the versions of VMD you want.
+Download the versions of [VMD](https://www.ks.uiuc.edu/Research/vmd/) you want.
 Uncompress and move inside the directory.
 If you want to install the default with the executable called `vmd`, just jump below to configure.
 If you plan to install several versions, then edit the `configure` file and change the name of the executable and configure:

 ```
 ./configure
 cd src
 sudo make install
 ```

-## Install Gromacs 2020.x for MD simulations

-This assumes installation in `/opt`.
-Change if necessary and if you install in `/opt` ensure that you have the correct access rights (it is typically onwed by `root` .

-Get the installation script and instructions for the versions >= 2020 from here: []()

-## Gromacs patched with PLUMED

-## MORE

-- Pymol
-- Avogadro

 ## Other software: